LogtalkDotOrg/logtalk3/adapters/unsupported/NOTES.md

 requires atoms to be quoted and written between ()'s.
-Moreover, due to Lean Prolog limitation of compiling more than one file per session, the compilation of Logtalk source files generates intermediate Prolog files that are consulted (i.e. interpreted) instead of being compiled, severely hurting performance.
+Moreover, due to Lean Prolog limitation of compiling more than one file per session, the compilation of Logtalk source files generates intermediate Prolog files that are consulted (i.e., interpreted) instead of being compiled, severely hurting performance.
 Thus, practical use requires embedding Logtalk and the Logtalk application in Lean Prolog by including all necessary files in a single file that can then be compiled.
 For example, you can collect all